GluuFederation/docs-gluu-server-prod/docs/source/admin-guide/attribute.md

     1. In OpenDJ, add custom attributes to `/opt/opendj/config/schema/77-customAttributes.ldif`:

         - In the below example, `customTest` is our custom attribute.
-Kindly note this is just an example, np guarantee it will work in your setup.
+Kindly note this is just an example.

         ```
         dn: cn=schema